Relax, dine al fresco, and enjoy our free programs and amenities

 Driving directions to the park.

-Who’s proud of their bathroom?
-We are.
-Staffed daily with fresh flowers, piped in classical music, Italian tiles, automatic toilets and fixtures by top luxury brand Toto, and a changing station, you’ll feel safe and pampered inside our landmarked comfort station.
+Staffed daily with piped in classical music, Italian tiles, automatic toilets and fixtures by top luxury brand Toto, and a changing station, you’ll feel safe and pampered inside our landmarked comfort station.
+Located on the northeast corner of the park by 42nd Street.

 Map + Park Areas